dazuma/toys/toys/docs/guide.md

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line binary written in Ruby.
-Rather, it provides a single multi-command binary called `toys`, and you provide the commands, called "tools" by writing config files.
-(You can, however, use the separate **toys-core** library to build a new command line binary.)
+Rather, it provides a single multi-command binary called `toys`.
+You configure this binary by writing configuration files that define the commands that Toys recongizes.
+(You can, however, build your own custom command line binary using the separate **toys-core** library.)

 This user's guide covers everything you need to know to use Toys effectively.